ttkorhonen/e3pages/docs/kb/guide/articles/4_cookiecutter_module.md

 Above, I have chosen the defaults for most of the responses other than the module name.
 In the last step, there are two possibilities:

-1. The git repository that you provide exists and is public on either gitlab or github.
+1. The git repository that you provide exists and is public.
 2. The git repository does not exist, or is not public.

 In the first case, you will see the following: